broccolijs/broccoli-merge-trees/README.md

   will contain the version of the file as it exists in the last input node that contains it.

+* `annotation`: A note to help tell multiple plugin instances apart.

 ### Example

 If this is your `Brocfile.js`: